ncatlab/nlab-content/pages/8/6/9/5/5968/content.md

 =--

-## Hamiltonian/symplectic vection -- In terms of moment maps
+## Hamiltonian/symplectic version -- In terms of moment maps
  {#HamiltonianNoetherTheorem}

 In [[symplectic geometry]] the analog of Noether's theorem is the statement that the [[moment map]] of a [[Hamiltonian action]] which preserbes a given time evolution is itself conserved by this time evolution.